Maleric view of the chateau!

 2019 Haut Bailly (barrel sample) 97p

 Tasted in June 2020.
 56% Cabernet Sauvignon + 36% Merlot + 4% Cabernet Franc + 4% Petit Verdot, 13.7% alcohol.
-Very mineral, very Cabernet Sauvignon scented with associations to red meat and grilled bacon.
+It is very mineral, very Cabernet Sauvignon-scented, with associations with red meat and grilled bacon.
 Gentler and more elegant than usual but keeping the richness and sophisticated touch intact.
 Excellent complexity, balance, and persistent finish.
 Refined and finesse.
 Outstanding effort.

 2018 Haut Bailly 97-98p